markedel/python-g/README.md

 # python-g
-The future of programming ...hopefully
+A fully graphical syntax for Python ...hopefully